The-OpenROAD-Project/OpenLane/docs/source/PDK_STRUCTURE.md

 There are some cell types that you don't want to use in synthesis like, for example, delay cells and clock buffers (since CTS is a separate step that would insert the clock buffers).

-Also, some of the cells, back when this list was created, had hard-to-access pin shapes, so the detailed router didn't manage to do routing cleanly.
+Also, other cells don't have a default mapping in yosys, so they were excluded to reduce the liberty file size until we add a tech mapping file for each.

+The smallest sizes of the cells were also removed to prevent the synthesizer from using them, which allows for a larger floorplan.
+These cells however are accessible by the optimizer which will in turn replace the bigger cells with these smaller sizes when needed.
+Eventually, this process will produce clean routing without forcing the users of OpenLane to re-configure their designs with smaller `FP_CORE_UTIL` and `PL_TARGET_DENSITY` values.
+Nonetheless, this change will come some time in the future.

 However, this list is likely over-constraining, and if you have done experiments allowing smaller sizes incrementally and still got clean routed layouts, please let us know your findings, or better yet, submit a pull request at [open_pdks](https://github.com/RTimothyEdwards/open_pdks) with a suggested no_synth list.

+This list is only used during synthesis.

+You can also point your custom no_synth.cells by setting the value for `NO_SYNTH_CELL_LIST` to point to it.

+## DRC Exclude Cells File

+Some of the cells, back when this list was created, had hard-to-access pin shapes, so the detailed router didn't manage to do routing cleanly.

+Others had DRC violations within the cell definitions.

+We excluded all cells of size _0 for the same reasons explained in the previous section.

+The lpflow cells were also excluded because the flow is still unable to deal with them and connect a KAPWR supply.

+This list is used for both synthesis and timing optimizations.

-You can also point your custom no_synth.cells by setting the value for `NO_SYNTH_LIST` to point to it.
+You can also point your custom no_synth.cells by setting the value for `DRC_EXCLUDE_CELL_LIST` to point to it.